Liposuction fat removal – also known as liposculpture or lipoplasty – involves the removal of fatty deposits, typically using a cannula and vacuum.

 Am I suitable for liposuction?

-Liposuction can be performed on virtually any area of the body, including the face.
+Our London liposuction procedure can be performed on virtually any area of the body, including the face.

 Before undergoing the procedure, you should ensure: